The French Riviera (also known as Côte d’Azur) is one of the most affluent and desirable destinations in the whole country, if not the world.

 How much does it cost to live in the French Riviera?

-With all this glitz and glamour, you might be wondering, is the French Riviera expensive?
+With all this glitz and glamour, you might wonder, is the French Riviera expensive?

 Take two prominent French Riviera cities, Marseille and Nice, as examples.
 The cost of living in Marseille is 5.2% lower than in London, but the cost of living in Nice is 5.5% higher than in London.
 Having a higher cost of living than London is fairly impressive.

-But then if you look in the smaller towns around the Côte d’Azur, the cost of living drops dramatically.
-For example, in Antibes, house prices are a whopping 140% lower than in London!
+But then, if you look at the smaller towns around the Côte d’Azur, the cost of living drops dramatically.
+For example, in Antibes, house prices are a whopping 140% lower than in Nice!

 Healthcare in the French Riviera